nickbabcock/Pdoxcl2Sharp/README.md

 ## FAQ: What does ConsecutiveElements mean?

 If you do all the parsing by hand then there is no need to worry about this;
-however, if you are using the generator then there are a couple of ambiugous situations.
+however, if you are using the generator then there are a couple of ambiguous situations.
 Let's say you have a list of strings representing factories:

     factories={Here There Everywhere}